hariprasadraja/Cat-Clicker/README.md

-# MVC_CatClicker-Javascript
+# CatClicker In Javascript By MVC Pattern.

-It is a simple app by implementing mvc pattern in Javascript for my learning purpose.
+It is a simple app by implementing MVC pattern in Javascript for my learning purpose.
-There are lot of variours cat clickers available.I made this when i was learning MVC pattern in javascirpt
+There are lot of variours cat clickers available.
+I made my way of implementaion.

-This application involves
- 1.catClickerBasic
- 2.MVC_CatClicker
- 3.MVC_CatClickerPro
- All the applications does the same functionality, Yet the Pro version has Admin feature which let you to create a new cat image.
- Cat images are also provided, so you can use any of the cat images.

- catClickerBasic :
+Designed while studing course Javascript Design Patterns in Udacity. [visit](https://classroom.udacity.com/courses/ud989)

+ ### Table Of Contents
+ ####     1.BASIC
+ ####     2.ADVANCED
+ ####     3.PRO

+ ### BASIC:

  It is a simple cat clicker, which display's two cats and calculate the number of click counts.
- It is the basic first version which does not follow any design patterns
+ It is the basic first version which does not follow any design patterns.
+ If you want to find the actual power of MVC, go and find the Advanced and Pro version.

- MVC_CatClicker :
+ ### ADVANCED :

  It is sturctured as MVC pattern, which the view part is seperated as two, and the model part holds the data required contorller is used to connect the model and the view.
  I won't say it is complete MVC catclicker since some improvements need to be made.

- MVC_CatClickerPro :
+ ### PRO :

- I developed the Pro version for the MVC_CatClicker,which involves responding dynamic changes in the view.
- I has a Admin mode where, we can add new cats.
- Here,
- Model part is used to hold the data and insert the new data View part will divide the view, and render corresponding template into it Contoller is used to serve the informations needed for both model and view
+  PRO version, Explains the Implementation and the power of MVC pattern.
+  In Pro,
+ ##### Model
+             Javascript Object which holds all the Informations requiered for operations.
+ ##### View
+             Templates for rendering and It's Operations.

+ ##### Controller
+          Does Actual functionality.
+Reads and Updates the Model, Reder Corresponding View's based on Demand.